A reflection upon Matthew 7:7:

 Humanity often seems inclined to go for "cheap and convenient".
 That is rather like the wide gate.

-Just as we can't open the narrow gate ourselves, we also need help with the asking and the seeking.
+Just as we can't open the way to the narrow gate ourselves, we also need help with the asking and the seeking.
 It must be guided, once we engage.
-When our motives are aligned with the Plan, the help is provided.
+When our motives are aligned with the Plan, help is provided.
 Even the evil earthly father (in the illustration) provides his son with what he needs. "…how much more will your Father in heaven give good things to those who ask him!"

 Why is the world made this way?
-I could speculate, but all I will suggest is that this is part of the design, to offer hard lessons for those willing to be taught.
+I could speculate, but I will suggest is that this is part of the design, to offer hard lessons for those willing to be taught.
 I believe there will be a time to ask that question and receive a full answer, for those who were willing to be taught and those who were not.

 Related: Such Foolishness